top of page

 3. Ensuring that Social and Environmental Justice (more broadly, JEDI: justice, equity, diversity, inclusion) is part and parcel of place-based conservation.
 This is first and foremost a moral imperative to address past and continuing wrongs related to conservation activities.
 Beyond that, today JEDI is a prerequisite for conservation success because of larger societal demands for such redress, and to gain the support of a much broader and more representative portion of the public.

-4. The broad and significant concept of the Economic Value that parks bring to communities on the local, regional, national and international levels.
+4. Exploring the broad and significant concept of the Economic Value that parks bring to communities on the local, regional, national and international levels.
 This value manifests in the direct economic returns parks generate from tourism.
 Equally if not more important, though harder to quantify, is the value of the ecological or ecosystem services parks provide to humankind for free.
 Economic value is important to stress because it is critical to people’s livelihood and to the political context in which all parks operate.

 Supplemental Information-Sharing Sessions